-From the gold rush boom and the ancient Chinese Influences to its Rich History glorified through the years, Bendigo is a must-visit destination if you’re a traveller passing by Melbourne.
-In this one-of-a-kind destination, you’d come across parks, museums, an Art Gallery, and even a Great Stupa.
-So get your cameras ready and set for the most magical clicks.
+From the gold rush boom and the ancient chinese influence to its rich history, Bendigo is a must-visit destination if you’re a traveller passing by Melbourne.
+In this one-of-a-kind destination, you’d come across parks, museums, an art gallery, and even a great stupa.
+So get your cameras ready for the most magical clicks.

-Dedicated to the Chinese Australian community in Australia, the Golden Dragon Museum is a unique site to see in the greater Bendigo region.
+Dedicated to the chinese australian community in the country, the Golden Dragon Museum is a unique site to see in the greater Bendigo region.
 It is also the first accredited museum in Victoria.
 The museum is a major attraction housing some of the finest arts and cultural elements of the Chinese heritage.

 Discover Central Deborah Gold Mine

 Currently, the Central Deborah Gold Mine is registered under the Victorian Heritage Register.
-Visitors can take a tour underground to explore the reminiscent of the gold rush era.
-The tour may not be for you if you have claustrophobia, but is one of the best things to do in Bendigo, undoubtedly.
+Visitors can take a tour underground, which will be reminiscent of the gold rush era.
+The tour may not be for you if you have claustrophobia, but is certainly one of the best things to do in Bendigo, undoubtedly.

 Visit The Great Stupa of Universal Compassion

 Experiencing the East Asian heritage of Australia is one of the best things to do in Bendigo.
-The Great Stupa is a sacred Buddhist temple in Victoria which, is a monument build by the Chinese community in Bendigo.
+The Great Stupa is a sacred Buddhist temple built by the chinese community in Bendigo.
 Standing at a height of 50 meters, the Great Stupa resembles the medieval Gyantse Stupa of Tibet.

 Hop on a Tram on Bendigo Tramway

 Taking a vintage tram ride is one of the most exciting things to do in Bendigo.
 The tramway plays an integral role in the city.
 Although this extinct method of public transport is rarely found in other cities of Australia, Bendigo has transformed its late 19th-century tram system into a modern-day tourist attraction.